 Seeing Israel with a group tour is an excellent option for travelers who want to see as much as possible.
-With Israel group tours you don’t have to worry about logistics, transportation or reading up about the places you visit.
+With Israel day tours you don’t have to worry about logistics, transportation or reading up about the places you visit.
 The tour company takes care of the details for you!
 All you have to do is sit back and enjoy the trip.
 Whether you take a group tour in Israel or not depends on how long your trip is, your preferred style of travel and the places you want to see.

 What are Group Tours?

-The tour buses are air conditioned, modern and comfortable.
-Throughout the tour the group is accompanied by a tour guide.
+The tour buses are air-conditioned, modern, and comfortable.
+Throughout the tour, the group is accompanied by a tour guide.
 The size of the group can vary but is usually between 16 and 30 people.
 The tour guide gives you a bit of background information about the places you are going to see and chats with the group on route to the attractions scheduled for that day.

-At each attraction the guide shares his knowledge about the things you see.
-On most tours you will also get some free time and a break for lunch in a local eatery.
-At the end of the tour the tour bus returns you to the pick-up point.
+At each attraction, the guide shares his knowledge about the things you see.
+On most tours, you will also get some free time and a break for lunch in a local eatery.
+At the end of the tour, the tour bus returns you to the pick-up point.

-What are the differences between a Group Day Tour and a Group Package Tour?
+What are the Differences Between a Group Day Tour and a Group Package Tour?

-Israel group tours include transportation, guide service, pick-up and drop-off at a central location.
+Israel group tours include transportation, guide service, pick-up, and drop-off at a central location.
 Group day tours are perfect for those destinations that are hard to reach by yourself or when you will benefit from the knowledge and guidance of a professional.

 Group package tours are perfect for those who don’t want to worry about any of the details of their trip from beginning to end.
-Group package tours to Israel are a good option for groups of travelers visiting Israel together – church groups, bar mitzvah groups etc. If you are traveling alone you can join other travelers on a group package tour.
+Group package tours in Israel are a good option for groups of travelers visiting Israel together – church groups, bar mitzvah groups, etc. If you are traveling alone you can join other travelers on a group package tour.
 There are also shorter package tours which last 2-6 days and can be part of a longer vacation.

-On a group tour in Israel you won’t have to choose what the top attractions are as the tour company has done that for you.
+On a group tour in Israel, you won’t have to choose what the top attractions are, as the tour company has done that for you.
 The tour will take you to the highlights of each destination so you won’t waste your time getting lost or seeing less interesting sites.
-The tour transportation is air conditioned and comfortable and your tour bus driver will take care of parking.
+The tour transportation is air-conditioned and comfortable and your tour bus driver will take care of parking.

 Group tours can get you to places that may be difficult to reach independently.
-For example you may be nervous about crossing into Palestine to visit Bethlehem by yourself but with a group tour you will feel more secure.
+For example, you may be nervous about crossing into Palestine to visit Bethlehem by yourself but with a group tour, you will feel more secure.
 Group tours are time efficient, getting you to multiple attractions in one day thanks to good planning by professionals who know the country.

-You can even take a one day group tour from central Israel to Petra in Jordan.
+You can even take a one-day group tour from central Israel to Petra in Jordan.
 Some of the group tours are geared towards specific interest groups.
-For example there are Christian group tours and Jewish Heritage group tours in Israel.
-Longer group package tours combine several day tours so that you see all of these amazing destinations.
+For example, there are Christian group tours and Jewish Heritage group tours in Israel.
+Longer group package tours combine several day tours so that you see all of these amazing destinations including Jordan.